zacharycarter/mongodb/docs/reference/mg-operator_run.md

 ### Options

 ```
-      --address string                                          Address to listen on for web interface and telemetry. (default ":8080")
       --audit-log-format string                                 Format of saved audits. "legacy" indicates 1-line text format for each event. "json" indicates structured json format.
 Requires the 'AdvancedAuditing' feature gate.
 Known formats are legacy,json. (default "json")
       --audit-log-maxage int                                    The maximum number of days to retain old audit log files based on the timestamp encoded in their filename.
       --audit-log-maxbackup int                                 The maximum number of old audit log files to retain.